NaturalGIS/mapping_ecosystem_services/README.md

     - install updates for the operating system

-    - install PostgreSQL, PostGIS and gdal-bin
+    - install PostgreSQL, PostGIS and the gdal-bin package

-    - ask to choose a name for the database that is being created
+    - ask to choose a name for a database that will be created

     - ask to choose a (database) username that will be the owner of the database created in the previous step

-    - ask to choose a password for the database user
+    - ask to choose a password for the database user created in the previous step

-    - add the PostGIS extension to the database that is being created
+    - add the PostGIS extension to the database that was created previously

-    - set the proper permissions on the "geometry_columns" table
+    - set the proper permissions on the "geometry_columns" table within the database that was created previously

 - Step3: run the analysis